HaitaoMao/HaitaoMao.github.io/_posts/2024-11-08-ReseachSummary.md

 title: Research Summary
 layout: category
 permalink: /categories/ResearchSummary/
-taxonomy: Research Summary of my PhD Research
+taxonomy: Research Summary of My PhD Research
 ---

 # What is the role of graphs in the Age of Foundation Models

 Hello, this is Haitao, a final-year Ph.D. candidate at Michigan State University, <font color="red">I am actively seeking industry position starting around May 2025.</font> My research interests include Graph Machine Learning, Recommender System, Large Language Model, and Information Retrieval.
-More Details can be found in my [CV](https://drive.google.com/file/d/1mQguPsi5dnD9vnwu1Fz9DWOG1Sdg8ShQ/view?usp=sharing), [Research Statement](https://drive.google.com/file/d/1DycBQkBdTCmZOWh9WHNo6gNrALHmDLfe/view?usp=sharing), and [Talk Slides](https://drive.google.com/file/d/1RSfGXJAC11c3wc9Gduqg-SoMJ8qfbh7N/view?usp=sharing).
+More Details can be found in my [Resume](https://drive.google.com/file/d/1mQguPsi5dnD9vnwu1Fz9DWOG1Sdg8ShQ/view?usp=sharing), [Research Statement](https://drive.google.com/file/d/1DycBQkBdTCmZOWh9WHNo6gNrALHmDLfe/view?usp=sharing), and [Talk Slides](https://drive.google.com/file/d/1RSfGXJAC11c3wc9Gduqg-SoMJ8qfbh7N/view?usp=sharing).
 If you know of any relevant openings, I would greatly appreciate your consideration.
 Thank you!
 This article highlights my research contributions and offers an overview of my work.

 Graphs describe complicated relationships between different instances, revealing how data instances are interconnected and uncovering collective patterns which are difficult to express with a single element.
 I have experienced many real-world graph usage, including relationships between cells in the tabular data, primary-foreign key connection in relational database, and how user behaviors are influenced by search engine result pages.
-However, due to the distinct graph characteristics in varioußs domains, most existing solutions require careful domain-specific architecture designs and train from scratch on each application.
+However, due to the distinct graph characteristics in various domains, most existing solutions require careful domain-specific architecture designs and train from scratch on each application.
 It leads to an expertise-intensive process of graph modeling, hindering generalization across graphs from different domains with varying properties.

 The era of Foundation Models (FMs) brings versatile model capabilities that reduce the requirement for training from scratch.
 FMs aim to recognize foundational patterns, enabling models to transfer knowledge across data from different domains and adapt to a wide range of tasks.
 In this context, two questions arises at the heart of my research: (1) Can graph have similar versatile models requiring less expertise designs?
 (2) Can graph enhance the utilization of existing foundation models in other modalities?